 The creation and redemption process may seem complicated, but it is one of the mechanisms that drives ETFs’ potential benefits.

 Creation and Redemption Process

 The process whereby an ETF issuer takes in and disburses baskets of assets in exchange for the issuance or removal of new ETF shares.

 The degree to which an asset or security can be bought or sold in the market without affecting the asset’s price.
-Liquidity is characterised by a high level of trading activity.
+Liquidity is characterized by a high level of trading activity.

 The market where shares of an ETF are created or redeemed.

 A market where investors purchase or sell securities or assets from or to other investors, rather than from issuing companies themselves.
-The Australian Stock Exchange (ASX) and the Chi-X Australia (Chi-X) are secondary markets.
+The London Stock Exchange, Xetra, Borsa Italiana, Euronext and SIX are all secondary markets.